BradleyA/git-TEST-commit-automation/hooks/README.md

 - Include test cases with repository files being TESTed because changes need to be tracked.
 - And developers know what to test
 - Test case feedback for developer executing 'git commit -m '#145 closed - corrected xxxx' in a Git repository.
 It is important NOT to stop the git commit.

-**PASS** or **FAIL** or **ERROR**, some methed will notify someone of the results. (not sure which method is going to work for me and you? . . . stdout, logs-scrape, tables, email, twitter, slack, tall a friand, etc.)

-**hooks directory**  The hooks directory was created because I wanted to modify the GitHub hooks and track changes per repository.
-Include hooks/ in repostory because .git/hooks is not pushed and hooks change and these changes need to be tracked in a Git repository. (need to retest)
-**Note**   I found out about hooks and need to remember and add to the README why I added a hooks directory in the repository so the hooks can be managed by the repository . . .Hooks are per-repository and are not designed to be pushed but can be pushed.
-Similarly, the repo config isn't pushed either, nor is anything in .git/info , or a number of other things.
-Pushing and pulling only exchanges branches/tags and commit objects (and anything reachable from a commit, e.g. trees, blobs** Add something about creating a symbolic link from ../.git/hooks to this hooks directory that are managed in this repository using markit.

-**Functional Verification** is defined as the process of verifying that the design meets its specification from a functional perspective. ...
-Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly. verifying that the design meets its specification from a functional perspective. ...
-Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.

 **setup an environment for all tests to be run, creating directories for output, setting environment variables ... include clean section to remove and unset environment variables**